The Fascinating City Of Al-Quds

 In the evenings, the shops close and the workers return home.
 The sound of bustling business is replaced by that of cars only allowed in at night.

-The Hashimi hotel which is the only Muslim-owned hotel in the old city is a quaint hotel where one can meet like-minded people from all over the world.
+The Hashimi hotel, where we stayed, is the only Muslim-owned hotel in the old city.
+It is a quaint hotel where one can meet like-minded people from all over the world.
 The rooms are small but provide a glimpse into the lives of the people below and the rooftop restaurant offers a great view of the old city including Masjid-Al-Aqsa and Dome of the Rock.
 The Dome of the Rock with its impressive gold dome stands opposite the roofed Masjid-Al-Aqsa.
 It is a beautiful building adorned in mosaic tiles and is built over the stone which Rasulallah SAW is said to have ascended to the heavens from – during the Me’raj.
 The Jews believe that this is the stone on which Ibrahim AS prepared to sacrifice his son.

 Al Buraq Mosque is situated at the southern end of the precinct, between the courtyards of the Sanctuary and the Western Wall.
 It used to lead to the old gate in the Maghriba Quarter known as Bab-al-Buraq (gate of Buraq) and also Bab-al-Nabi (Gate of the Prophet).
 Al Buraq Mosque is where some believe the Prophet (SAW) tied Al-Buraq, the white winged creature “whose each stride stretched as far as the eye could see,” that carried him from Makkah to Jerusalem during the Is’ra and Me’raj.